Wizardsoft/PublicAPI.Samples/README.md

 For example making a request to any endpoint ex. https://api.wizardsoft.com/sandbox/demoapi with set the headers of authorization which will return the data of sample data of demo api.

 **Note: If you do not pass the accept header the API will not give you access to the endpoint!**

+Access token has specific timeout when you are requesting with your bearer token.
+When the access_token will be expire then you have to collect a new access_token and refresh_token. **(One refresh_token is one time use only)**

+In term of refresh token you have pass refresh_token as grant_type.
+These are the parameters for refresh token.

+1. `client_id` - The API key provided to you by `Recruit Wizard`
+2. `client_secret` - The API secret provided to you by `Recruit Wizard`
+3. `grant_type` - The grant type you are requesting, in this case, the value should always be 'refresh_token',
+4. `refresh_token` - The refresh token for the user you wish to refresh.
+5. `redirect_uri` - The redirect URI used in your call to the authorization endpoint.
+6. `scope` - This will not work here.
+It will collect token based on previous refresh token.

+When this call is made successfully an access token, refresh token and token expiry will be passed back in JSON format:

+1. `access_token` - The recruiters access token.
+2. `refresh_token` - The recruiters refresh token.
+This can be used to request a new access token on the user's behalf.
+3. `expires_in` - How long until the access token expires.
+Access tokens will expire after 48 hours and refresh tokens will expire after 60 days.